 \section{Computing decomposition}

-In this section, we present an algorithm for computing a total decomposition of a module and establish its correctness.
+In this section, we present an algorithm for computing a total decomposition of a distinctly graded module, which means that no two columns and no two rows in the presentation matrix have the same grades.
 All modules are assumed to be finitely presented and we take $\field{k}=\field{F}_2$ for simplicity though our method works for any finite field.
 We have observed that a total decomposition of a module can be achieved by computing a total decomposition of its presentation $f$.
 This in turn means a total diagonalization of the presentation matrix $[f]$.
 Here we formally define some notations about the diagonalization.